 In 2007 the Grafton County Delegation voted to approve $38M to build a new jail and the process began.
 A lawsuit which was eventually won by the County held up the process for years.
 Then in 2012 the new Grafton County Correctional Facility was up and running.
 The new state of the art facility houses 150 inmates (32 female and 118 male) with room for expansion.
 The total cost of the project came in $6M under budget.

 The old jail is scheduled for demolition in 2013.

 Need information on services?

-UPDATE: Visitation hours will be changing, please visit page
+UPDATE: Visitation days have changed, please visit page